The best places to save your money: Money market accounts, savings accounts and CDs

 How to use money market, savings and CDs to save for your goals

-Each of these accounts can help you save for different types of goals.
+Each of these accounts can help you save for different financial goals.
 You can use these accounts together to work toward your goals and maximize your earnings.

 - Short-term goals: A savings account is a good fit for near-term plans, like a vacation.
 You won’t earn a lot of interest, but if you’re going to need the money soon, that won’t matter much.

-- Medium-term goals: A money market account can be well-suited for medium-term goals because it requires a higher minimum balance and pays a higher yield.
-In addition, it’s liquid enough that if you need to tap your funds earlier than you planned, there are no penalties to pay.
+- Medium-term goals: A money market account may be well-suited for medium-term goals because it requires a higher minimum balance and pays a higher yield.
+In addition, it’s liquid enough that if you need to tap your funds earlier than you planned, there are no penalties for early withdrawals.

 - Long-term goals: CDs make sense if you are saving for a goal that is several years off, such as buying a house, especially if you have a big sum of money that you can afford not to touch for a long time.
 Plus, CDs have a fixed rate, so you need not worry about rate fluctuations.